kandluis/Blackjack/README.md

 Blackjack
 =========

-Game of BlackJack implemented in Ruby
+Game of BlackJack implemented in Ruby.